fr3dn3t/MPU9250/README.md

-# *Invensense MPU-9250 SPI Library*
+# *Invensense MPU-9250 SPI Library adapted for the use with Kalman Filter library: https://github.com/TKJElectronics/KalmanFilter*

-Tested on Arduino 1.0.6 and 1.6.3
+Tested on Teensy 3.2

-Does not use the built in DMP of the imu but instead just gives you raw data.
+Does not use the built in DMP of the imu.
+Use this library only in combination with the Kalman Filter library (see example code), otherwise use the original one: https://github.com/brianc118/MPU9250

-If you have any questions, please do not hesitate to contact me.

-The source code in this repository is licensed under The MIT License (MIT).
-See LICENSE.txt for details.

-Copyright (c) 2016 Brian Chen